9 Real Estate Investing Platforms For Non-Accredited Investors

 When it comes to real estate crowdfunding platforms, Streitwise is a real estate investment platform that allows anyone to own shares in commercial real estate by investing in REITs.

-These funds are diversified, meaning you’re able to reduce your risk while still achieving impressive returns.
+These funds are diversified, meaning you can reduce risk while achieving impressive returns.

 The platform currently only has one REIT that’s open to new investors.
-It invests in institutional-quality commercial real estate buildings and has a high minimum investment of $5,055.
+It invests in institutional-quality commercial real estate buildings with a minimum investment of $5,055.

 Do you have questions about unaccredited real estate investment platforms?
 These answers might be able to help.